-- 1. Is telling a lie unethical?
-Analyze whether telling a lie is unethical in terms of each of the following ethical theories.
+- 1. Analyze whether telling a lie is unethical in terms of each of the following ethical theories:

 - a.
 The deontological approach.

 - b.
 Utilitarianism.

 - c.
 Intuitionism and the "Television Test."

 - d.
 Ethical relativism.

 - e.
 Ethical fundamentalism.

 Answers will vary but should generally consider the following items in analyzing whether telling a lie is unethical.